Milton Primary Academy

 - What training are the staff supporting children and young people with SEND have had or are having?

 All staff at Milton Primary Academy have training on safeguarding children.
 Staff have been trained in the use of a wide variety of intervention programs to support children’s learning.
-These include Inference Training, Switch On Literacy, Numicon, Better Reading Partnership, Talk Boost, Active Literacy Kit (ALK), Beat Dyslexia, Deaf Awareness, Precision Teaching, Emotion Coaching, Attachment & Trauma Awareness.
+These include Inference Training, Switch On Literacy, Numicon, Better Reading Partnership, Talk Boost, Active Literacy Kit (ALK), Beat Dyslexia, Deaf Awareness, Precision Teaching, Emotion Coaching, Nurture programme, Attachment & Trauma Awareness.
 Some staff have completed Stoke Speaks Out Level.

 INSET (In service training) needs for all staff are delivered through the professional development programme as identified in the Academy Development Plan.
 We are committed to developing the expertise of our staff.
 We try to spread the skills throughout the Key Stages where possible so that all classes have access to relevant practitioners.